TheOrchestraX/courseview-sdk-docs/sdk_implementation_guide.md

 </script>
 ```

-The SDK will query the external API, fetch up to 20 occupation records by default, and render their related courses inside `#mf-container`.
+The SDK will query the external API, fetch up to 20 course records by the occupation IDs by default, and render their related courses inside `#mf-container`.

 ---